mobeenuos/SEM-VIABLE/README.md

 - The study mapped 13 notable viability pathways representing investment priorities, farming purposes, and challenges in climate change adaptation.

-- Non-climatic factors were seen to have a negative correlation, while climatic factors had a positive correlation with the relationship between capital and adaptation.
+- Non-climatic factors were seen to have a negative effect, while climatic factors had a positive role with the relationship between capital and adaptation.

 ## Implications